It's the moooooost wonderful tiiiiime of the yeeeeear!

 7. “What the hell, I'll just start over in January.”

-During the season of giving, we give away so much of ourselves to others – work, family, friends, volunteering – that it’s easy to lose ourselves a little.
-Many of us end up abandoning the things that would make this time of year easier, such as movement, well-rounded meals, sleep, and self-care.
+During the season of giving, we give away so much of ourselves to others—work, family, friends, volunteering—that it's easy to lose ourselves a little.
+Many of us end up abandoning the things that would make this time of year easier, such as movement, getting enough variety in our diet, sleep, and self-care.

 This can easily lead to the “what the hell” effect.
 “Well, I haven't exercised in a week and I've already eaten and drank more than I should.
 So what the hell, I'll just give up on taking care of myself until January rolls around.”

-These faux pas holiday phrases might not seem like a big deal to you, but the words you speak can have a big effect on those you care about.
+These statements might not seem like a big deal to you, but the words you speak can have an outsized effect on those you care about.
 Be kind and considerate.
-Don’t make assumptions.
+Don't make assumptions.
 Try to empathize with the experiences of others.
 And if you can manage that, the holidays will be better for everyone.

 If you appreciate my content and what you’re learning from it, there are multiple ways to invest in and support it so I can continue to create for months and years to come.

 As a subscriber, you’ll receive my email newsletter, The Queer Agenda, most weeks, and you’ll also be one of the first to hear about offers and announcements related to my work and content.
 Sign up here.